SuperMewio/Mew-Dark/README.md

 # Mew-Dark
 Dark color scheme for KDE to fit my own likes and because there was no dark scheme dark enough for me on the KDE store.
+I use this color scheme with [Klassy](https://github.com/paulmcauley/klassy) usually but it looks great with stock Breeze too.
+I will continue to push changes as I update this further.

 To install, open a terminal and type the following: